playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 Sound like a fun time?
 Let's goooo! 🏃🌈

-> This talk was also given as a talk.
+> The contents of this post was also presented in a talk under the same name.
 You can [find the slides here](./slides.pptx).

 # Introduction To Templates {#intro}